brandon-w1205/gameSuccessML/README.md

 6. Optional: Click on the Decision Tree Distribution to enlarge the image.
 Click on it again to reduce the image to its normal size.

 Note: Some visualizations may not be rendered immediately upon entering the website.
 This is due to the backend needing to process the decision tree.
 Please wait a few seconds for the images to load.

+This project was built with a frontend consisting of Next.js and TailwindCSS along with a backend consisting of a PostgreSQL database and Python with libraries such as scikit-learn, matplotlib, SQLalchemy, psycopg2, and Flask.